farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 # Attachment Extra | Extras

-**A Charge RPG Extra to bring more focus on certain character details | By René-Pier Deshaies, Nugat & Keita Creation**
+A Charge RPG Extra to bring more focus on certain character details.

+\- By René-Pier Deshaies, Nugat & Keita Creation

+---

 The Attachment Extra is an extra that you can use to make certain aspects of your characters more important to the game.